twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 4 Notes.md

 Where:
 Y - GDP
-C - Consumption (the final consumption expenditure done by households) I - Investment (The money spent by firms on fixed capital formation and inventories) G - Government Spending (The final consumption spending and fixed capital formation done by government) Nx - net exports
+C - Consumption (the final consumption expenditure done by households) I - Investment - The money spent by firms on:
+- housing, inventory investments, new capital goods such as machinery G - Government Spending (The final consumption spending and fixed capital formation done by government)
+- **not transfer payments**
+Nx - net exports

 ## Measuring GDP Using the Value-Added Method